 Another idiosyncrasy that makes the Icelandic horse unique among other breeds is their distinctive gaits.

-All horses and ponies share four basic gaits: the walk, trot, canter, and gallop.
-All four of these are at various increasing speeds and beats and while Icelandic horses do share the walk, trot, and canter with most other horse breeds in the world, there are two other gaits that make the Icelandic horse distinctive from all other horse and pony breeds that you might be familiar with.
+In general, horses and ponies share four basic gaits: the walk, trot, canter, and gallop.
+All four of these are at various increasing speeds and beats.
+While Icelandic horses do share the walk, trot, and canter with most other horse breeds in the world, there are two other gaits that make the Icelandic horse distinctive from all other horse and pony breeds that you might be familiar with.

 The first unique gait of the Icelandic horse is called a tölt.
 The tölt is similar to a trot and is the most natural gait for an Icelandic horse.